Sportswriter Jonah Keri granted bail following assault charges

 Keri, 44, was handcuffed and wearing a green sweatshirt when he appeared in court Friday and was granted bail.

-As part of his bail conditions he cannot be within 250 metres of his wife or child, cannot carry weapons, and was given ten days to get his possessions out of his home.
+As part of his bail conditions he cannot be within 250 metres of his wife, cannot carry weapons, and was given ten days to get his possessions out of his home.